 #6 – The Garibaldi

-In simple terms, the Garibaldi comprises of a full grown beard and a connected moustache, with the facial hair trimmed in a circular shape at the ends to created a rounded aesthetic.
+In simple terms, the Garibaldi comprises a full grown beard and a connected moustache, with the facial hair trimmed in a circular shape at the ends to create a rounded aesthetic.

 This makes for a bold and compelling look, and one that captures the essence of embracing baldness and defining a brand new style.